pangl2000/UniversityCampusDigitalTwin/README.md

 To install the required packages, follow these steps:

-1. Open a terminal or command prompt and run the following commands to install dependencies:
+1. Open a terminal or command prompt and run the following commands to install python dependencies:

     ```bash
     pip install Flask